 Here are four reasons Singaporeans have become so reliant on maids and are going ballistic over the news.

 Many lack the necessary skills to cook for themselves

 People often blame Singaporeans’ reliance on maids on laziness, or being spoiled and pampered.

 But for an increasing number of households, that isn’t the only reason.
 The sad fact is that many Singaporeans simply lack the skills to cook and clean for themselves.
-In a 2014 report, 65% of Singaporeans rated their cooking skills as disastrous.
+Let’s be honest, the home economic classes at school didn’t do much for anyone.

 While singles or couples without children can usually get away with just eating out every day, when children enter the picture it is usually necessary to employ a maid not just for the childcare but also so there’ll be someone cooking for the entire family.

-Many young Singaporean millennials grew up being fed by maids and thus never had a parent or grandparent to show them the ropes in the kitchen.
+Many young Singaporean millennials grew up being fed by maids (or McDonalds) and thus never had a parent or grandparent to show them the ropes in the kitchen.
 And thus the cycle repeats itself.